haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 }
 ```

-The reason for the `SetCursorPosition` call is to have each successive result override the previous result.
+The reason for the `SetCursorPosition` call is to have each successive result overwrite the previous result.
 This way, you can watch the successive values change over time.

 The first few decimal places converge in a near instant.
 It takes longer for the further out decimal places.
-As we get closer to 1 million iterations, we're adding much smaller increments to the sum.
-If I could run this program with an infinite number of iterations, every position would eventually converge to a value.
-There's just an infinite number of them.
+As we get closer to 1 million iterations, we're adding tiny increments to the sum.
+If I could run this program with an infinite number of iterations, every decimal place would eventually converge to a value.
+When I say "every" I mean all infinity of them.

 ## Graph it